gl1147/SoundNote/README.md

 Getting Started
 --------------------
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Requirements:
 - SoundNote.zip
 - Xcode 8.3.2
 - An iPhone/iPad running iOS 10+
 - An Apple Developer Account

 How to run SoundNote:
 - On a macOS:
 	1. Unzip SoundNote.zip
 	2. Open the file named "SoundNote.xcodeproj"
 	3. The project will open in Xcode and it will be automatically installed in an iPhone simulator when you run it.

 - On an iOS device , i.e an iPhone or iPad:
 	1. Unzip SoundNote.zip
 	2. Open the file named "SoundNote.xcodeproj"
 	3. In the upper left corner, select SoundNote -> Generic devices
-		4. Make sure in the signing field of the project, Log in as a developer
+	4. Make sure in the signing field of the project, log in as a developer
 	5. In the upper bar, Product -> Archive
 	6. Windows -> Organizer, select Archive and export
 	7. After saving the .ipa file, in windows -> devices, add the ipa file to your iOS device (it should have already connected to your computer)
-		6. Run the app on your iOS device
+	8. Run the app on your iOS device

 ***IMPORTANT NOTES
 - It is highly recommended to run SoundNote on an actual iPhone because the simulator in macOS does not have microphone access so it will not recognize any voice input.
 - When creating a new note, it will not be saved it if is not edited.

 Third Party Framework